 Director

 Dr Dominic Burbidge is the Founding Director of the Canterbury Institute.
 A graduate of the University of Oxford, he has held numerous teaching, research and administrative positions across the University.
-He was formerly a Postdoctoral Researcher in Princeton University and is now a permanent Lecturer in Politics for Regent’s Park College, University of Oxford, and Research Coordinator for Oxford’s Faculty of Law.
-Dr Burbidge is also a Research Associate of Oxford’s Institute for Ethics in AI, and an Associate Member of the Department of Politics & International Relations.
-Dr Burbidge is the single author of two books and ten peer-reviewed articles, with a focus on the nature of democracy, social trust and interpersonal unity.
+He was formerly a Postdoctoral Researcher in Princeton University and is now a permanent Lecturer in Politics for Regent’s Park College, University of Oxford.
+Dr Burbidge is also a Research Associate of Oxford’s Institute for Ethics in AI, and a Senior Research Associate of the Department of Politics & International Relations.
+Dr Burbidge is the single author of two books and over ten peer-reviewed articles, with a focus on the nature of democracy, social trust and interpersonal unity.
 His current research applies virtue ethics to political theory.

 Programme Manager